 You must pay your fine before your court appearance or appear for a hearing at the date and time designated on your citation.
 Court check in begins at 7:00am; you must be seated and in the courtroom by no later than 8:15am.
 If you appear after 8:15am you may not be admitted to the courtroom.
 You may make payment arrangements at the court window up until 9:00am on your court date.
 A phone call does not constitute an appearance.
-Failure to appear on or before your court date may result in the filing of additional charges and issuance of a warrant for your arrest.
+Failure to appear on or before your court date may result in the filing of additional charges and the issuance of a warrant for your arrest.
 Upon issuance of a warrant, a 30% collection agency fee will be added as authorized by statute and city ordinance.

 If you need a payment extension you may request it from the court clerk anytime prior to your original court date or from the Judge at your court appearance.
 There is a $15 state time payment fee added to each case not paid within 30 days.

 A mandatory court appearance is required for all defendants under 17 years old.
 A parent or guardian must accompany you.
 Failure to appear by a parent is a Class C misdemeanor and may be fined up to $200.00.
 To expediate your court appearance, it is advisable to make an appointment with the Juvenile Case Manager at 210-659-0333 x 716.